 The vehicle bays within the public area are intended for short-term unloading and waiting only.
 The bays are oversized to make the unloading process easier.
 A dedicated accessible bay is provided.
-Areas for motorcycle and bicycle parking are also provided.
-Those cycle racks which are designated for cargo bikes have been suitably spaced.
+Bicycle parking is also provided, with the racks suitably spaced to accommodate cargo bikes.